Tuesday, January 27, 2026

 The Moody Blues were one of the premier rock music bands of that era.
 They were (and still are) great fans of space travel.
 Here is a video of highlights of the Apollo lunar expeditions accompanied by the first three songs from their 1969 album To Our Childrens' Childrens' Children, which was the band's celebration of the first human lunar landing.

-Today is also the twentieth anniversary ('blogiversary') of the launch of this humble blog.
+Today is also the twenty second anniversary ('blogiversary') of the launch of this humble blog.
 Here is the inaugural post (Note that I was too inexperienced to think of giving it a title.) on Life at the Frontier.